 Charcoal Grill or Gas Barbecue – Or Both?

-Which type of barbecue a griller chooses depends as much on personal preference as on when, where, and how often the grill will be used.
+Which type of barbecue a griller chooses depends as much on personal preference as when, where, and how often the grill will be used.
 Luckily, there are enough options that the serious barbecue owner need not commit to any one method.